-Brave Acorn Counseling currently has an opening for an Oregon-licensed mental health therapist (LCSW, LPC, LMFT, PhD, or PsyD) to provide counseling services for individual adults.
-This is a part-time employee position (12-23 clinical hours across at least 2 days) or a full-time employee position (24 or more clinical hours across at least 2 days, Fridays through Mondays) in an outpatient group practice setting in the Beaverton area.
+Brave Acorn is looking to hire an Oregon-licensed mental health therapist (LCSW, LPC, LMFT, Ph.D., or PsyD) to provide outpatient individual counseling services.
+This can be a part-time employee position (12-23 clinical hours across at least 2 days) or a full-time employee position (24 or more clinical hours across at least 3 days).
 You will be paid a percentage of fees collected rather than a salary (this translates to $45-90 per client hour).

 Please apply if you have: